Leopold-D/bank-microservices-example/garage/garage-api-microservice/README.md

 ]}

-Full Swagger Documentation can be visible at this URL when deployed : http://localhost:8765/garage/swagger-ui.html#/

 ## Security

 As for this demo project, the /api/admin/** endpoints are secured with OAuth2 authentication, you need a valid Token to access the service.
 The OAuth2 workflows have not all been implemented at a state of the art level as it's out of scope for the current task.